Chat with us, powered by LiveChat

 We arrive and transfer to our centrally located hotel in Bristol for a 6-night stay.
 Tonight is our Welcome Dinner.

-Our city tour of Bristol begins at the historic waterfront, where we’ll visit the SS Great Britain.
-Here we’ll see what life was like on the world’s first great luxury liner (launched in 1843).
-Then we’ll visit the newly-opened Being Brunel, where we learn about Victorian England’s most ingenious engineer.
-Brunel changed the face of England with his construction of bridges, tunnels, dockyards,and railways.
-We finish the day with a wonderful walking tour of Bristol’s historic centre.
+Our city tour begins at the historic waterfront, where we’ll visit the SS Great Britain and see what life was like on the world’s first great luxury liner.
+Then we’ll experience Being Brunel, where we will learn about the ingenious engineer who changed the face of England with his bridges, tunnels, dockyards, and railways.
+We finish the day with a leisurely walking tour of Bristol’s historic centre.

-Today we meander through the gentle hillsides and sleepy, honey-coloured villages of the Cotswolds - a designated area of Outstanding Natural Beauty.
-Included will be a visit to the magnificent Berkeley Castle.
-Founded in 1153 by the first Lord Berkeley, it is the UK’s oldest medieval castle occupied by the same family from its inception to this very day.
+Today we meander through the sleepy, honey-coloured villages of the Cotswolds, a designated area of Outstanding Natural Beauty.
+We make a stop to visit magnificent Berkeley Castle, the UK’s oldest medieval castle to be occupied by the same family from its inception (1153!) to today.

-A day at leisure in this city bursting with activity, stunning architecture, award-winning attractions, great restaurants, stunning cityscapes, and elaborate street art.
+A day at leisure to explore stunning architecture, award-winning attractions, great restaurants, and stunning cityscapes.

-We begin in the UNESCO City of Bath, where our guide will show us the stunning honeycoloured Georgian architecture, the iconic Royal Crescent, the majestic Circus, and Pulteney Bridge.
-Later we visit Bradfordon-Avon.
-Surrounded by glorious countryside, the ancient bridge in the centre of the town still retains its original 13thcentury arches.
-There will be free time to explore the historic streets of the town centre.
-This evening we enjoy a pub dinner.
+We begin in the UNESCO City of Bath, home to stunning Georgian architecture, the iconic Royal Crescent, the majestic Circus, and Pulteney Bridge.
+Then it’s off to Bradford-on-Avon, where the town’s ancient, picturesque bridge still retains its original 13th-century arches.
+You will have some free time to explore before we head back to Bristol and dinner at a charming local pub

-Lacock Abbey is considered the birthplace of photography, as it was here in the early 1830s that William Fox-Talbot took his first "photograph" of an oriel window.
-The window looks much the same now as it did 200 years ago.
-Lacock village has been preserved from the ravages of modern civilization, with no television aerials or other signs of the modern world.
-After our visit of the Abbey, we’ll visit Tetbury, known for its many antique shops and its proximity to King Charles’s residence at Highgrove.
-The town has a wonderful variety of individually owned specialty shops, where you may experience a level of service long since vanished from most high streets.
-Included today will be a traditional Cream Tea.
+Lacock Abbey is considered the birthplace of photography: it was here that William Fox-Talbot took his first photograph in the early 1830s.
+Lacock village is wonderfully preserved, with no television aerials and few signs of the modern world.
+After our visit to the Abbey, we’ll explore Tetbury, known for its antique shops and proximity to King Charles’s residence at Highgrove, We will enjoy a traditional Afternoon Tea in Tetbury.

-Today we visit Blenheim Palace - birthplace of Winston Churchill.
-This National Treasure houses some of Europe’s finest antique collections.
-We’ll tour the State Rooms, and discover over 300 years of history.
-There will be time to explore this World Heritage Site and the 2000 acres of landscaped parkland, featuring some of the finest views in England.
-Later we arrive at our hotel in the countryside of Oxford, for a 6-night stay.
+Today we visit Blenheim Palace, birthplace of Winston Churchill and home to one of Europe’s finest antique collections.
+We’ll tour the State Rooms, explore 2000 acres of landscaped parkland, and see some of the finest views in England.
+From here, we will drive to our hotel in the Oxford countryside for a 5-night stay.

-Henley-on-Thames is one of England’s most beautiful towns, and has an international reputation (earned over 175 years) for having the world’s greatest rowing regatta.
-The town has appeared in many episodes of Midsomer Murders.
-We begin with a cruise along the regatta route, then tour the Chiltern Hills, dotted with quaint villages and small towns with their typical brick and flint architecture.
+Henley-on-Thames is one of England’s most beautiful towns and is also famous for its internationally-renowned rowing regatta.
+We begin with a cruise along the regatta route, then tour the Chiltern Hills, dotted with quaint villages with typical brick and flint architecture.
 This evening we enjoy dinner in a local pub.

-On our guided walking tour of Oxford - ‘The City of Dreaming Spires’, we’ll see the key university buildings (and hidden alleyways connecting them), visit Radcliffe Square and Bodleian Libraries, and see some of the oldest colleges.
-We’ll learn about the city’s past and some of the famous characters that studied here, and be enchanted by its fabulous architecture and gardens.
-There will be free time to explore this beautiful city on our own.
+On our guided walking tour of Oxford, we’ll see ancient university buildings and hidden alleyways, visit Radcliffe Square and Bodleian Libraries, and see some of the oldest colleges.
+We’ll learn about the city’s past and some of the famous characters who studied here.
+There will be free time to explore on our own.

-Our first stop is Aylesbury, known for its vibrant market displaying unique wares in the heart of the historic town.
-Then we visit Waddesdon Manor, a French Renaissance manor house inspired by the chateaux in the Loire Valley.
-It was built by the Rothschild family in the 19th century, and boasts a great display of exceptional architecture, art collections, and gardens.
+Our first stop is Aylesbury, known for its vibrant (and wonderfully browsable) antique market.
+Then it’s off to Waddesdon Manor, a French Renaissance manor house inspired by the chateaux in the Loire Valley.
+Built by the Rothschild family in the 19th century, it boasts exceptional architecture, an extensive art collection and stunning gardens.

-Windsor is steeped in the pageantry and history of the royal family.
-We’ll enjoy both a walking tour and a visit to Windsor Castle - one of the King’s official residences, and the largest and oldest occupied castle in the world.
-Tonight, we enjoy our Farewell Dinner and lift a glass to cheer this incredible tour!
+We’ll enjoy a walking tour and a visit to Windsor Castle, one of the King’s official residences and the largest and oldest occupied castle in the world.
+After our visit we proceed to London.

 Add-on Costs